 Mind & Body as One – good food is the best medicine

-Order food in a Korean restaurant and you’ll soon find your table filled with dishes.
+When you order food in a Korean restaurant, you may soon find your table filled with dishes.
 The dishes that come in a Korean meal are so numerous and varied that people often say that 'they will break the table legs.'
 Recently, some restaurants have been serving dishes in succession (like in a Western-style course meal), but in a traditional Korean meal there is no concept of an appetizer, soup, or main dish.

 Korean cuisine is also characterized by a variety of soup dishes and cooking techniques.
 Dishes that come with a broth are largely categorized as ‘guk’ (soup with a clear broth with some solid ingredients), ‘jjigae’ (stew with more solid ingredients and less broth with rich seasonings; eaten like a side dish), or ‘jeongol’ (stew or casserole with more solid ingredients).

 Cooking techniques used for making side dishes are also varied and include grilling, boiling, pan-frying, and steaming.
 Chicken, for example, can be cooked as ‘samgye-tang’ (ginseng chicken soup), ‘dak-bokkeum’ (stir-fried chicken), ‘jjim-dak’ (seasoned and simmered chicken), ‘dak-juk’ (chicken porridge), ‘dak-baeksuk’ (steamed chicken), fried chicken, or skewered chicken.

 ☞ Kinds of Korean Food: The general kinds of Korea Food